HDFGroup/vol-rest/README.md

                           directory)
                     Specifies the directory where CMake will install the resulting files to.

+    PREBUILT_HDF5_DIR (Default: empty)
+                    Specifies a directory which contains a pre-built HDF5 distribution which uses the VOL abstraction layer.
+By default, the REST VOL plugin's CMake build will attempt to build the included HDF5 source distribution, then use that to build the plugin itself.
+However, if a VOL-enabled HDF5 distribution is already available, this option can be set to point to the directory of the HDF5 distribution.
+In this case, CMake will use that HDF5 distribution to build the REST VOL plugin and will not attempt to build HDF5 again.

     BUILD_SHARED_LIBS (Default: ON)
                     Enables/Disables building of the REST VOL as a shared library.